 5. Shorten the time with the Shape tool!

+The gradient map function is probably well known, so I will only give a simple explanation.
 It is similar to After Effects’ Colorama or blender’s Color Ramp node, and is a simple function to add color based on lightness or darkness (luminance).

-and as the image gets darker, it gets closer and closer to black.
+A gradient map, for example, goes from light to dark areas of the original image, as in the image above, white → yellow → orange → red → black and as the image gets darker, it gets closer and closer to black.
 This function assigns a color to the difference in brightness from white to black (even if colored) in the original image by specifying a gradient.
 By using it on an adjustment layer, colors can be applied based on the luminance information of all the layers below it.
+Gradient adjusted to look like clouds looking up at an aori sky

 The ingenious point in this TIPS was to prepare a gradient map like the one in the image above.